streem/pbandk/examples/browser-js/README.md

 however, this example does not commit the generated file, instead the generation is set as a dependency of `compileKotlin2Js` task.

+This example contains two sub-projects: `:lib-proto` runs the protobuf pbandk plugin on the protobuf files, and `:app` contains the actual Kotlin/JS project.
+This is needed because the Protobuf Gradle Plugin requires the `java-library` plugin, but the `java-library` plugin can't be applied to a project using the Kotlin/JS gradle plugin.

 To run it, simply:

     path/to/gradle run